KIT Days: Employer Guide to Keeping In Touch Days

 Keeping in touch days FAQs

-Keep in touch days allow employees on maternity leave to work without affecting their maternity entitlements.
+KIT (Keep in Touch) days allow employees on maternity, adoption, or shared parental leave to work up to 10 days without ending their leave or pay entitlements.

 Author